StuartCowley/perry-baran-music-library/README.md

 }
 ```

-### DELETE /artist/{artistId}
+#### DELETE /artist/{artistId}

-Deletes the artist with the specified ID and all associated albums.
+Deletes the artist with the specified ID and all associated albums and songs.

-### POST /artist/{artistId}/album
+#### POST /artist/{artistId}/album

-Creates a new album that was created by the artist with the specified ID, when passed a JSON body that follows the following schema:
+Creates a new album and links it to the artist with the specified ID, when passed a JSON body that follows the following schema:

 ```
 {